 Common Skin Parasites

-- The CDC also states that body lice are not common to those who have access to regular bathing and laundering of bedding and clothing, but can spread rapidly in crowded living conditions where standard hygiene is difficult to obtain (such as victims of natural disasters or war, the homeless, and refugees).
-A body lice infestation may transmit more serious diseases such as typhus.
+The CDC also states that body lice are not common to those who have access to regular bathing and laundering of bedding and clothing.
+However, it can spread rapidly in crowded living conditions where standard hygiene is difficult to maintain.
+Some examples are victims of natural disasters or war, those experiencing homelessness, and displaced people.
+While in most cases, body lice only cause itching, they can also transmit more serious diseases such as typhus.

 Lice make the host's skin itch, bringing the blood up to the surface for an easy snack.
 Lice treatment includes:

-- Ivermectin or other prescription medicines for resistant lice
+- Ivermectin prescribed by a healthcare provider for resistant lice

-To prevent reinfestation, soak combs, and brushes in hot water with the treatment shampoo and wash all hats, scarves, bedding, and clothing in hot water.
-Bag toys and other non-washable items for two weeks.
+To prevent lice from coming back, soak combs and brushes in hot water with the treatment shampoo and wash all hats, scarves, bedding, and clothing in hot water, the CDC says.
+Seal toys and other non-washable items in air-tight bags for two weeks.

-This burrowing mite uses the host's skin as a depository for its young larvae.
+This burrowing mite uses the host's skin as a nest of sorts for its young larvae.
 Scabies mites can burrow deep into the lower layers of skin and are tough to remove.
 They spread through contact and will make the skin itch, especially during nighttime hours when the bug is more active.
-Pimples, rash, and burrows are signs of the infestation.
-The mites tend to infect the hands, wrists, armpits, and groin where the skin is thinner.
-Treatment options include:
+Pimples, rash, and burrows are signs of infestation.
+Mites tend to infect the hands, wrists, armpits, and groin where the skin is thinner.

-Disinfect all areas by vacuuming sofas, rugs, and carpets and wash clothing, linen, and other fabrics in hot water.
-Bag toys and other non-washable items for two weeks.
+If you or someone you've been living with has been infected, disinfect all areas by vacuuming sofas, rugs, and carpets and wash clothing, linen, and other fabrics in hot water.
+Just like with lice, you will need to seal toys and other non-washable items in airtight bags for two weeks.